Don Bosco Academy, Pampanga: History

 When Don Bosco Academy was established in 1956 by the Salesians, its campus was located in the municipality of Bacolor, Pampanga.
+After hardships and overall lack of funds, the school stopped operations temporarily after a year.
+Rev. Fr.
+Godfrey Roozen, SDB, founder of Don Bosco Academy at Bacolor sought out new areas until he met Don Pedro de Leon who offered a five-hectare land.

 The years that followed saw a continuous increase in the enrollment of students that necessitated the construction of more buildings and facilities inside the DBA campus.
 The grade school curriculum offering expanded to add Grades 3 to 4.

 In 1963, a fourth edifice was added.
 This was the two-story Juniorate or Salesian School for Minor Seminarians.
 A large multi-purpose gymnasium was also built on the same year to house the sports and cultural facilities of the school.

 As DBA's fame grew, the school experienced a significant increase in student population to a point that the school had to regulate admissions in the form of entrance exams and interviews.
 The years that followed saw a continuous increase in enrollment of students that necessitated the construction of more buildings and facilities inside the DBA campus.

 When Mt.
 Pinatubo in the province of Pampanga erupted in 1991, lahar covered most of the buildings of Don Bosco Academy.
 The school almost transferred to another province if not for the intervention of Archbishop Paciano Aniceto, D.D. of the Archdiocese of San Fernando.
 Through the generous offering of the Benedictine Sisters of Saint Scholastica Academy, San Isidro, Bacolor, they allowed Don Bosco Academy to hold classes in their school shifting with their students (Monday to Wednesday for the Scholasticans and Thursday to Saturday for the Bosconians).
-This continued until Don Bosco Academy transferred its campus to the northern town of Mabalacat, Pampanga.
+This continued until Don Bosco Academy transferred its campus to the northern town of Mabalacat City, Pampanga.
 A four-hectare land in Barangay Mabiga, Mabalacat was donated by the heirs of the late Mr. & Mrs. Tomas and Maria Dizon for the rebuilding of Don Bosco Academy.
 With this move, the Salesian charism and system of education continued.